Justice-Through-Code/spring_2022/projects/wow/wow.md

 -   The point of the ER Diagram is to map visually what your MVP database will look like. **Your ER Diagram should map directly to your MVP** to outline the models you will create in Django using `models.py` to construct your database
 -   Your ER Diagram **must** outline at least **1 one-to-many** and **1 many-to-many** entity relationship.
 You may have more if you want.

-### Example ER Diagram from the Blog App Project
+### Example ER Diagram from the Todo App Project (Part 2)

-Your ER Diagram should look similar in design to something like this:
+Your ER Diagram should look similar in design to this (with at least one additional table + one-to-many relationship):

 <img src='images/blog_erd.png'>

-**Note:** Django handles the many-to-many relationship shown below using [models.ManyToManyField](https://docs.djangoproject.com/en/3.2/topics/db/examples/many_to_many/) under the hood.
+**Reminder:** Django handles the many-to-many relationship shown below using [models.ManyToManyField](https://docs.djangoproject.com/en/3.2/topics/db/examples/many_to_many/) under the hood.
 You should draw out how you'll implement at least 1 many-to-many relationship like this in your ER diagram, but you'll be able to use `models.ManyToManyField` once you actually code this in Django (i.e. you won't need to make a distinct `PostTags` model in `models.py`).

 ## Making your Entity-Relationship Diagram (you'll do this mostly in class following the workshop)